DioCar84/A-Taste-of-Lisbon/README.md

   - ### Google Maps API

     Instead of using a static image of a map, the Google Maps API would allow users the functionalities associated with using a Google map.

+  - ### 404 and 500 error pages

+    Display 404 error page if user tries to access a page that does not exist.
+Display 500 error page when the server is having issues or is unavailable.

 # **TECHNOLOGY USED**